 Percocet Detox in MA

-Mayflower Percocet Detox is New England’s premier addiction and rehabilitation treatment center.
+Mayflower Percocet Detox is MA’s premier addiction and rehabilitation treatment facility.

 What Is Percocet?

 Percocet, a Schedule II narcotic, is a potent painkiller that works by combining oxycodone and acetaminophen, the active ingredient in Tylenol.
 This combination is designed to provide relief for moderate to severe pain.

 However, the issue with percocet use lies primarily with oxycodone, an opioid that alters how our central nervous system perceives pain.
 This adjustment in perception by oxycodone can lead to physical and psychological dependency, giving rise to Percocet abuse and withdrawal symptoms.

 The danger escalates when drug dealers lace Percocet with illegally manufactured, high-risk fentanyl, a substance far more potent than oxycodone and almost all other substances.
 Even at lower doses, fentanyl can cause a fatal overdose, contributing to the thousands of overdose deaths in America each year.